msqr1/importizer/README.md

 - **The only thing left to do is manually choosing what to export.**

 importizer supports two modularization scheme:
-- Complete modularization: You want to ditch header-based code altogether and embrace C++ modules.
+- **Complete modularization**: You want to ditch header-based code altogether and embrace C++ modules.
 This is the default.
-- Transtitional modularization: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
+- **Transtitional modularization**: You want to have both a header-based interface and a module-based one for backward compatibility, facilitating a gradual switch.
 You can opt in by specifing ```[Transitional]``` in the setting file or ```transitional``` on the command line.

 # Getting started
 ## Prebuilt executable